 \paragraph{Results on Blood} As shown in Tab.~\ref{blood-final}, SciLT exhibits strong and stable performance on the Blood dataset, achieving a competitive BScore of $\bm{97.8}$.
 While all methods perform well on dominant classes, SciLT demonstrates clear advantages on the minority Mono. class, improving accuracy by $+\bm{4.3}$ points over CE and achieving $\bm{93.6}$.
 Meanwhile, SciLT maintains consistently high accuracy on other categories, including Baso., Eosino., Lympho., and Neutro., indicating that the proposed method effectively enhances minority class recognition without sacrificing head-class performance.
 These results highlight the robustness and balanced learning capability of SciLT under moderately long-tailed distributions.

-\paragraph{Results on NIH-Chest} As shown in Tab.~\ref{nihfinal}, SciLT significantly improves long-tailed recognition on the NIH-Chest dataset, particularly for medium- and few-shot classes.
-Since NIH-Chest contains a large number of disease categories, we report the results by grouping classes into ``Many'', ``Medium'', and ``Few'' according to their sample sizes for clearer comparison.
-Compared with CE, SciLT boosts the accuracy on the Medium and Few subsets by $+\bm{15.5}$ and $+\bm{6.1}$ points, respectively.
-Notably, SciLT achieves a BScore of $\bm{38.9}$, surpassing CE and LA by margins of $+\bm{21.6}$ and $+\bm{18.7}$, respectively.
-These improvements demonstrate that SciLT effectively alleviates severe class imbalance and enhances overall performance balance.
-Although the performance on the ``Many" classes is slightly lower than CE, SciLT provides a better trade-off between head and tail classes, leading to superior balanced recognition under extreme long-tailed settings.
+\paragraph{Results on NIH-Chest} As shown in Tab.~\ref{nihfinal}, SciLT substantially improves long-tailed recognition on NIH-Chest, particularly for the Medium and Few groups.
+For clearer comparison, we group the disease classes into ``Many'', ``Medium'', and ``Few'' according to their training sample sizes.
+Compared with CE, SciLT improves Medium and Few accuracy by $+\bm{15.5}$ and $+\bm{6.1}$ points, respectively, while increasing Macro by $+\bm{7.7}$ points at a $3.4$-point cost in OvAcc.
+Compared with LA, SciLT improves OvAcc by $+\bm{16.6}$ points while remaining $2.0$ points lower in Macro.
+SciLT achieves the highest BScore of $\bm{24.8}$, exceeding CE and LA by $+\bm{7.5}$ and $+\bm{4.6}$ points, respectively.
+These results indicate that SciLT preserves strong head-class and overall performance while recovering medium- and tail-class accuracy, yielding a better OvAcc--Macro trade-off rather than uniform superiority over either baseline.